UMP 94x40 [3xM10] GW F550 Silver Black / N52 - search holder

 - They are highly resistant to demagnetization by external magnetic field,

-- Wide application in modern technologies – find application in computer drives, electric drive mechanisms, medical equipment and very modern machines.
+- Key role in advanced technologically fields – are utilized in computer drives, electric drive mechanisms, medical apparatus or very modern machines.

 Disadvantages of neodymium magnets: